naelob/game_scooby_math/README.md

 Let's play !

-Test with the demo : scooby-math.netlify.app
+Test with the demo : https://scooby-math.netlify.app/